sebastianhaeni/studgraph/README.md

 Any Neo4j server > 2.0

-> Runs on Graphene
+> Runs on GrapheneDB

 ## Deployment

-The frontend of the app is automatically deployed to heroku.
+The frontend of the app is automatically deployed to Heroku.
 It can be reached at http://studgraph.herokuapp.com.
-When pushing to heroku, the app is checked for lint errors and unit tests are executed.
+When pushing to master branch on GitHub, the app is deployed.
-The frontend will connect to a locally running Neo4j server.
+The frontend will connect to a Neo4j server on GrapheneDB.

+Both frontend and database run on a free subscription.
+So they are relatively slow in reaction time.

 ## Project structure